 - n.
 124 for EU citizens and EU-equated citizens;

 - n.
-4 for non EU citizens;
+4 for non-EU citizens;

 - n.
 2 for Chinese citizens (“Marco Polo” contingent).

 To access, the curricular requirements are related to the basic content of the degree courses in Economics and Management or Business Administration.
 The access at this degree course also requires specific knowledge of issues relating to Business Administration and Management.
-In particular, graduated students in Economics and Management or Business Administration must have at least 15 ECTS in academic disciplines of Business Administration and Management.
+In particular, graduate students in Economics and Management or Business Administration must have at least 15 ECTS in academic disciplines of Business Administration and Management.